luisballado/libfreenect/README.md

     # ATTR{product}=="Xbox NUI Motor"
     SUBSYSTEM=="usb", ATTR{idVendor}=="045e", ATTR{idProduct}=="02bf", MODE="0666"

-    # if you don't have `make` or don't want color output
+If you don't have `make` or don't want color output
-    # cmake --build .
+    cmake --build .

 Use CMake options to control what gets built.
 For example, to build the Python wrapper (defaults to system Python):